-Kyle Kuzma delivers late, lifts Wizards over the Cavaliers
+On a night of loss for Bradley Beal, Kyle Kuzma and the Wizards come up big late

 Unseld and Cleveland’s JB Bickerstaff’s relationship goes far beyond the usual fraternity of NBA head coaches.

-The pair first got to know each other as small children playing in the family room at what was then called the Capital Centre — Bickerstaff’s father Bernie, currently a senior adviser for the Cavaliers, was an assistant in Washington when Unseld’s father played.
+The pair first got to know each other as small children playing in the family room at what was then called Capital Centre — Bickerstaff’s father, Bernie, a senior adviser for the Cavaliers, was an assistant in Washington when Unseld’s father played.
 The elder pair got on so well that when Wes Unseld became Washington’s general manager, he hired Bernie Bickerstaff as coach.

 JB Bickerstaff is just a few years younger than Unseld and had his first head coaching opportunity in 2017 with the Memphis Grizzlies.
 He was one of the first people to reach out when the Wizards hired Unseld during the summer.

 “We’ve been close for decades.
 To see him get the opportunity a few years ago is extremely exciting,” Unseld said.
-“It’s one of those things — it feels surreal at times, because we have different paths to this point, but when he got the opportunity, you’re pulling for him.
-When I got this opportunity, he reached out right away. … We’re pulling for each other, obviously not tonight.”
+“It’s one of those things — it feels surreal at times because we have different paths to this point, but when he got the opportunity, you’re pulling for him.
+When I got this opportunity, he reached out right away. . . .
+We’re pulling for each other — obviously not tonight.”